deependresearch/hoard/README.md

     Propose Project, document idea and workflow
     Build working POC: Suricata Log -> Send to Redis (PUSH/POP QUEUE), Parse by HOARD.
     License and release publicly (est: July 2018)
+    * COMPLETE *

 ## PHASE 2:
-    Add additional log types (non-JSON Structured) for RSYSLOG/etc.
-    Add file-based tailer for environments where log files are not written to SIEM This way raw logs can be stored "off machine" where disk space isn't a premium but the filters can still be used to search.
+    Add additional log types (non-JSON Structured) for RSYSLOG/etc.  * COMPLETE * Add file-based tailer for environments where log files are not written to SIEM (Suricata Example Done) This way raw logs can be stored "off machine" where disk space isn't a premium but the filters can still be used to search.
     Consider using a publish/subscribe queue so that we can integrate with other solutions at larger instituions.

 ## PHASE 3:
     Implement Searching in Graylog/ELK/Splunk and Slack or Email based alerting.
         May consider writing a local file to the system and indexing with SIEM, which could do subsearching and alerting?
     Implement STIX Parser for consuming data in industry standard format.
     Develop installer and daemon mode/system init scripts.
     Build Docker container for easier deployment to some environments